anzepirnat/CtRNN/README.md

 The architecture is also displayed in code under the Section 3: Architectures.

 ## Realistic Evaluation (RE) and Sensitivity Evaluation (SE)
-To improve on the realism of evaluation and to evaluate sensitivity of models on number of active devices out of all devices in the household we propose these two methodologies.
+We propose a methodology consisting of realistic evaluation and sensitivity evalatuion to: improve on the realism of evaluation and to evaluate sensitivity of models on number of active devices out of all devices in the household.
+Each of them encompass a range of possible devices in the household which can be easily extended in the future if need be.
 They are explained in detail and depicted for easier understanding in the paper.